 A. We would always recommend that you contact your supplying Retailer.
-Your local Elddis Retailer or Elddis Approved Service Centre may be able to assist.
+Your local Elddis Approved / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook may be able to assist.
 An inspection can then take place and the necessary course of action agreed.

-Q. I Am Unhappy With The Service I Have Received From My Retailer/Service Centre, Where Do I Go From Here?
+Q. I Am Unhappy With The Service I Have Received From My Retailer/Service Centre.
+Where Do I Go From Here?